TreonLite/TrumpElon-TET-/README.md

 ## 4 │ THE COMMUNITY BEAT 🥁

 Today, more than ∞ wallets** have joined, and the counter shows **7.2 Smiles per Block**.
-New mints still arrive day and night—sometimes a silly cat GIF, other times a one‑liner that cracks everyone up.
+New still arrive day and night—sometimes a silly cat GIF, other times a one‑liner that cracks everyone up.

 The most active wallets proudly list their badge numbers in bios: